 All of that said, we can’t see the harm in a new pack of Pump Peelz as a stocking stuffer.
 But there is one diabetes gift that’s universally reviled…

-Indeed, these “diabetes friendly" treats are often packed with chemicals that forced them to be malabsorbed by your intensines, creating stomach problems.
+Indeed, these “diabetes-friendly” so-called treats are often packed with chemicals that forced them to be mal-absorbed by your intestines, creating stomach problems.
 Ugh.

 Scheiner adds that a treat should be a treat.
-“We can always take insulin for the occasional treat.
+“We can always take insulin to cover (eating) the occasional treat.
 There’s no need for something ‘sugar free’ that doesn’t taste all that good, gives us gas, and still raises our blood sugar.”

-If there’s any doubt, the safest bet is to buy for your D-loved ones as if they didn’t have diabetes at all.
+If there’s any doubt, the safest bet is to shop for your D-loved ones as if they didn’t have diabetes at all.